maefae/reading-notes/class-01.md

 # 201 reading notes for class 1 -
 # [How the Web Works](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)

+It's important to understand how the web works in order to truly understand the very foundation which one will be learning about in their journey through tech.
+Building a strong foundation will allow the future software developer to see the bigger picture.

 ## Clients and Servers
 Clients and servers are computers connected to the web.
 ![client and server](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works/simple-client-server.png)